Can my Diastasis Recti close all the way?

 Possibly and….it probably will get close enough to not need surgery.

 While I specifically help women strengthen their core after pregnancy and work with many that have diastasis recti, this really shouldn't be the ultimate goal.
 Why?
 Because there are many other factors and variables to healing and measuring diastasis recti.
-While some can "close it," some will not and do not need to.
+While some can restore typical length and laxity, some will not be able to and do not need to in order for it to function well.
 Yes, it is true.

 Instead of making your goal to close it ALL the way, give it your best shot, but realize that the finger width isn't the most important data.
 Make the goal to restore core activation, coordination, strength, stability and function so you can regain your life and move on to your favorite sports or exercise.
 While a diagnosis of DR is scary at first, it doesn't have to be once it is understood.